 Please call us on 0131 336 2207 for more information.

 Cargilfield is the oldest independent boarding and day prep school in Scotland, for more than 300 boys and girls, aged 3-13 years.
 Each child has an extensive range of opportunities to learn, explore and discover before they leave Cargilfield to join leading senior schools across the UK.
 Children leave with confident, lively minds, secure values and a sense of identity and community spirit that serves them well for their future lives.
 We achieve this by delivering a broad and challenging education in a supportive and caring family- led environment.

-You will find detailed information about Cargilfield on our website, www.cargilfield.com , but since deciding on the right school for your child is very important, we believe that a personal visit is essential and we would want you to visit the School and your child to come for a Taster Day before we offer a place.
-Please contact Fiona Craig, our Registrar on 0131 336 2207 or firstname.lastname@example.org to arrange a visit which will include a private tour and a meeting with the Headmaster and his wife.
+You will find detailed information about Cargilfield on our website, www.cargilfield.com , but since deciding on the right school for your child is very important, we believe that a personal visit is essential and we would want you and your child to visit the School before we offer a place.
+Please contact Fiona Craig, our Registrar on 0131 336 2207 or email@example.com to arrange a visit which will include a private tour and a meeting with the Headmaster and his wife.
 This will enable us to spend time with you and to explain the nature of Cargilfield and our admissions process and to help us all to arrive at the right decisions for your child.

 Points of Entry

 Admission to Cargilfield is generally via our Nursery for children aged 3-5 although we do also accept a significant group of children into P1 aged 5-6 and at other ages throughout the school.
 It would be unusual for us to accept a pupil into Form 8 for only one year as this would offer very limited time to prepare a child for Common Entrance or Scholarship examinations.